ONLYOFFICE/onlyoffice-redmine/README.md

 ### News

 <details>
-  <summary>Show news page</summary>
+  <summary>Show News page</summary>

 ![News page](docs/images/news-page.png)

 </details>

-On the news page, the user can open the attachment to view, edit, or convert it.
+On the News page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions.

 | Option            | Permissions            |
 | ----------------- | ---------------------- |